Golang vs. Java: What Should You Pick?

 Java has been around for a long time, curating its position as a powerhouse in the software industry for backend development.
 Golang, on the other hand, is relatively new.
 Developers use Golang and Java worldwide.
 Both languages compete directly for control of server-side web applications.

 However, they also compete in other areas, such as learning time, web development, performance, developer payout, and more.

 This post highlights the similarities, differences, and business applications of each language.

+Launched in 2011, Go or Golang is an open-source language from Google.
 Similar to Java, Golang is a statically typed, multi-paradigm, compiled, and general-purpose programming language.